BY: Janis Gaudelli – “Champion of Truths, Unicorns & AWE-tism”

 - Suicide rates have risen 25% in the past 17 years (CDC).

-So with all you just learned, did your jaw just hit the floor, heart break wide open and you now feel the need to actively do something about it?
-Do you want to commit to being more conscious and mindful of what those around you might be going through?
-If so, cool, let’s do this!
-I started with a brief, straightforward, loving call-out to the seven people who reached out to me last week, and then I released it to my close-knit tribe.
+I started this pledge by writing a brief, straightforward, loving letter to the seven people who reached out to me last week, and then I released it to my close-knit tribe.
 If you like it, steal it, share it, tweak it, release it to those you feel need to hear it, letting them know you’re there for them, ALWAYS.

 If you or someone you know is in need of support or just want to be better informed, here are the resources I found helpful: